Tennessee is just days away from sports betting.

-Safe, legal and regulated sports betting is coming to Tennessee, thanks to a bill sponsored by Sen. Steve Dickerson and Rep. Rick Staples, which passed the state legislature in late April 2019.
-It hasn’t been an easy rollout, however, after a lengthy delay the industry is moving forward again in 2020.
-Once operator licenses are awarded, Tennessee is a go.
+Safe, legal, and regulated sports betting is coming to Tennessee, thanks to a bill sponsored by Sen. Steve Dickerson and Rep. Rick Staples, which passed the state legislature in late April 2019.
+It was introduced in late 2018.
+It hasn’t been an easy rollout.
+After a lengthy delay, the industry is moving forward after four licenses were awarded to sports gaming operators this fall.

-The mobile/online-only sports betting bill is the first of its kind in the country, and will allow TN gamblers to place sports bets even though there are no casinos in the state.
+The mobile/online-only sports betting law is the first of its kind in the country, and will allow TN gamblers to place sports bets even though there are no casinos or racetracks in the state.
 In that regard, the legislation is progressive, and could serve as a template for other casino-free states.

 So when will you be able to start plunking down bets on your favorite teams?

 The law officially went into effect on July 1, 2019, but specific regulations still needed to be hashed out.
 Officials were hopeful that the 2019 football season would be in play, but it didn’t come together in time.
 In fact, it wasn’t until April 2020 that the state finally agreed and set its official sports betting rules.
-At this point, the industry may see its first legal bets placed in July 2020.
+Fast forward a handful of months and the state is finally set to see its first online/mobile sportsbooks launch.

 TN Sports Betting News View all The Latest Industry Updates